Measure Title: Patient-Reported Pain and/or Function Improvement after Total Shoulder Arthroplasty

 Risk Adjusted: No

-Brief description of the measure: Percentage of patients 18 years of age and older who obtained at least a 10% improvement in shoulder pain and/or function as measured by validated patient-reported outcome measures (PROMs) completed up to 90 days prior to and 9 to 15 months after undergoing primary total shoulder arthroplasty (TSA) surgery.
-PROMs include any validated measures of shoulder-related pain and/or function, such as PSS-Pain and PSS-Function.
+Brief description of the measure: Percentage of patients 18 years of age and older who obtained an improvement of at least 1 minimal clinically important difference (MCIDO) in shoulder pain and/or function as measured by validated patient-reported outcome measures (PROMs) completed up to 90 days prior to and 9 to 15 months after undergoing primary total shoulder arthroplasty (TSA) surgery.
+PROMs include any validated measures of shoulder-related pain and/or function with MCID thresholds supported by literature, including PSS (11.4 points) and ASES (13.6 points).

-DENOMINATOR: All patients 18 years of age and older undergoing elective primary TSA surgery who completed shoulder-related PROMs (e.g., PSS-Pain, PSS-Function) to measure shoulder pain and/or function up to 90 days prior to and 9-15 months after the surgery.
+DENOMINATOR: All patients 18 years of age and older undergoing elective primary TSA surgery who completed shoulder-related PROMs (e.g., PSS, ASES) to measure shoulder pain and/or function up to 90 days prior to and 9-15 months after the surgery.

-NUMERATOR: Patients whose shoulder pain and/or function scores at 9-15 months post-op improved by at least 20% (e.g., 10 points on a 100-point scale) from baseline.
+NUMERATOR: Patients whose shoulder pain and/or function scores at 9-15 months post-op improved by at least 1 MCID from baseline.